 Christopher Reeve returned to the island for the third SiT reunion in 1994.
 It was the only time Reeve attended because about seven months later he was competing in an equestrian event in Culpeper, Virginia and suffered an accident that left him a quadriplegic.
 LAIst reports that in response to a fan’s question about where he personally views Somewhere in Time he said,

 This holds the prime place by the fireside in my heart.
 This is the one that I have the greatest gratitude for.
 It’s very hard to perform and do your work, where you put your emotions forward for the camera, for people to see… and then have it greeted officially by the sound of one hand clapping.
-And that people found this move and said, ‘Wait a minute!
+And that people found this movie and said, ‘Wait a minute!
 It didn’t deserve the fate that it got.
 It didn’t deserve to be treated that way.’
 It moves me more than you can know.

 He used his residual enthusiasm from his lone appearance to convince his co-star Jane Seymour to attend – something she has done repeatedly even bringing her grandchildren in 2023.
 (As you may recall, she attended virtually in 2024.)
 Here’s the trailer for the SiT website’s video of Reeve’s visit.